ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 approach that generates the symmetric key and its encapsulation with the public key of the receiver.

-Our choice is to use the HPKE framework that incorporates key encapsulation mechanism (KEM), key derivation function (KDF) and authenticated encryption with associated data (AEAD).
-These multiple schemes are more robust and significantly efficient than the traditional schemes and thus lead to our choice of this framework.
-We recommend default encryption algorithm for HPKE AEAD as AES-128-GCM, however this is an implementation choice and can be negotiated between the communicating parties.
+It is RECOMMENDED to use the HPKE framework that incorporates key encapsulation mechanism (KEM), key derivation function (KDF) and authenticated encryption with associated data (AEAD).
+These multiple schemes are more robust and significantly more efficient than other schemes.
+While the schemes may be negotiated between communicating parties, it is RECOMMENDED to use default encryption algorithm for HPKE AEAD as AES-128-GCM.

 # PDMv2 Destination Options